 CIWO’s Collaboration with the State of New Jersey’s Department of Labor

-The NJ DOL has participated in CIWO’s SLSE trainings and seminars in the past few years and the agency leadership recently contracted with us to help it implement a comprehensive strategic enforcement framework and adoption of the co-enforcement model across all units in the agency (including all Wage and Hour divisions, Unemployment, Workforce Development, Workers Compensation, Public Safety and Occupational Safety and Health, Employer Accounts and the Attorney General’s office).
+NJ-DOL has participated in CIWO’s SLSE trainings and seminars in the past few years and, in early 2020, the agency leadership contracted with us to help it implement a comprehensive strategic enforcement framework across all units in the agency (including Wage and Hour, Unemployment, Workforce Development, Workers Compensation, Public Safety and Occupational Safety and Health, Employer Accounts and the Attorney General’s office).
 New Jersey is poised to become the second state in the country to comprehensively reinvent its labor standards enforcement practices.
 Given the favorable political climate, progressive governor, significant resources, and the NJ DOL leadership’s ability and willingness to adopt bold new initiatives, this is a unique opportunity to concretely improve the lives of hundreds of thousands in New Jersey.

-Through this formal collaboration CIWO will help the NJ DOL evolve their enforcement and co-enforcement models, train their staff, coordinate partnerships with community groups, and share best practices and lessons learned as everyone moves through and implements these changes.
+Through this formal collaboration CIWO will help NJ-DOL evolve their enforcement models, train their staff, coordinate partnerships with community groups, and share best practices and lessons learned as everyone moves through and implements these changes.
 This collaborative effort will include the following elements:

 - Ongoing preparation, review and feedback on the agency’s training curriculum for new staff;